Vikram-12321/Modeling-Credit-Card-Limits-with-LR/README.md

 Performance metrics reported for the final chosen model set:
 - BIC-optimal model Adj.
 R² ≈ **0.3141** (and comparable AIC/Adj R² variants are reported for comparison). :contentReference[oaicite:17]{index=17}

-## Repository Contents
-Typical structure for this project (edit to match your actual repo):